Pirkei Avot - Ethics of the Fathers

 ~Level 3~

 Michtav M'Eliyahu ch.2 - wisdom is what is found in the intellect (sechel), while deeds are on the level of the heart.
 A man's deeds are those which he does in his inner chambers, when there is no external influence.
 Then his deeds show his true inner level which conflicts with his wisdom.
-For it is possible for a man to know many levels of wisdom and divine service without this bringing him to materialize any action whatsoever.
+For it is possible for a man to know many levels of wisdom and divine service without this bringing him to manifest any action whatsoever.

 The primary path of a person's ascent is in that which he puts his wisdom to heart.
 Namely, that his wisdom drills down to his inner being until it becomes an inner truth and brings him to true deeds.

-But if the wisdom is greater than the deeds.
-Then it remains outside, namely, only in the intellect.
+But if the wisdom is greater than the deeds, then it remains outside, namely, only in the intellect.
 And the intellect is a kli (vessel) to bring it down to the heart.
 This is the work asked of man.
 Therefore, if the wisdom in the intellect is on a higher level than the level in the heart, which is the level of the man himself, then already there are desecrations and accusations formed.
 For since the man knows the truth but he does not put his heart to this, then according to justice, such a situation warrants that this man deserves to be removed from this world.
-Because he should have ascended to the level he was capable of but did not do so.
+For he should have ascended to the level he was capable of but did not do so.
 But instead of this, He in His mercy removes the wisdom from the man.
 And then the accusations against him are removed and the man is saved.
 Thus, according to this, that which his wisdom departs from him is not a kind of punishment, but rather an actual kindness.

 ~Level 3~